-Your Tax Calendar Mileage Deductions For 2017.
-Standard mileage rate drops to 53.5 cents per mile, down from 54 cents for 2016.
-The rate for medical and moving mileage drops Partnerships and Fiduciaries. to 17 cents per mile, down from 19 cents.
-The charitable mileage rate Simple IRA for self- employed remains at 14 cents per mile.
-Can You Make the Electric Car Tax Credit Work For You?
-You've heard the talk of battery-electric cars or plug-in hybrids, you've also heard talk of the federal tax credit that you can get when you buy an alternative fuel vehicle.
-In many cases that's true, but how do you know if the credit?
-Most car advertisements will claim that the vehicle is eligible for a tax credit of up to \$7,500, but in Tax Tips For You...
-Now!
+☐ Mileage Deductions for 2017 Standard mileage rate drops to 53.5 cents per mile, down from 54 cents for 2016.
+The rate for medical and moving mileage drops to 17 cents per mile, down from 19 cents.
+The charitable mileage rate remains at 14 cents per mile.

+☐ Can You Make the Electric Car Tax Credit Work for You?

+You've heard the talk of batteryelectric cars or plug-in hybrids, you've also heard talk of the federal tax credit that you can get when you buy an alternative fuel vehicle.
+In many cases that's true, but how do you know if the car you bought is eligible, and how do you take advantage of the credit?
+Most car advertisements will claim that the vehicle is eligible for a tax credit of up to \$7,500, but in reality it's not that simple.